garinocyr/rocky9-based-dev-box/README.md

 ```sh
 $ vagrant ssh-config --host dev-box >> ~/.ssh/config
 ```
-* This will add the folling in the `ssh config` file
+* This will add the following in the .ssh `config` file:
 ```sh
 $ cat ~/.ssh/config
 Host dev-box